 RULE: Make sure there is no less than 3.5′ and no more than 10′ of space between seating.

 This rule helps you to space out your seating for maximum enjoyment.
 We’ve all been on that awkward date where said date leans in WAY too close to ask you questions and talk to you during dinner.
 It’s an invasion of privacy and just too close for comfort.
 So it goes with your living room layout.
-This general rule helps make sure you aren’t too cramped or have so much space that you end up shouting to the person across from you.
+This general rule helps make sure you aren’t too cramped or have so much space that you end up shouting at the person across from you.

-While this rule can be tough when you have a small space and you need to make every inch count and it may sound contrary, it does help the room feel less crammed together if you can spare a few inches to get your sofa off of the wall.
+While this rule can be tough when you have a small space since you need to make every inch count and it may sound contrary, it does help the room feel less crammed together if you can spare a few inches to get your sofa off of the wall.